scholarsportal/dataverse-metadata-crawler/README.md

 No tests have been written yet.
 Contributions welcome!

 ## 💻Development
-1. Dependencies managment: [poetry](https://python-poetry.org/) - Update the pyproject.toml dependencies changes
+1. Dependencies managment: [poetry](https://python-poetry.org/) - Use `poetry` to manage dependencies and reflect changes in the `pyproject.toml` file.
-2. Linter: [ruff](https://docs.astral.sh/ruff/) - Linting rules are outlined in the pyproject.toml
+2. Linter: [ruff](https://docs.astral.sh/ruff/) - Follow the linting rules outlined in the `pyproject.toml` file.

 ## 🙌Contributing
 1. Fork the repository